Mohamed495104/Group6_FinalProject/README.md

 ## 📝 License

-This project is part of a university course assignment.
+This project is part of a college assignment.

 ---